 Benefit for participants

 The ECoL Summer School targets participants from the stakeholder groups science, industry and public policy, forming the Triple Helix structure.
-Young academics, including PhD students and post-doc researchers, are invited to actively and interdisciplinary participate in the creation and analysis of new concepts, models and ideas in the field of logistics.
+Young academics, including PhD students and post-doc researchers, are invited to actively and interdisciplinary participate in the creation and analysis of new concepts, models and ideas in the field of sustainable mobility and logistics.

-Furthermore, representatives from the business community who want to engage in the design and advancement of new logistical systems and solutions as well as policymakers who care to proactively promote favorable conditions for new ideas and concepts are invited to join the ECoL Summer School.
+Furthermore, representatives from the business community who want to engage in the design and advancement of new logistical systems and solutions as well as policymakers, who care to proactively promote favorable conditions for new ideas and concepts, are invited to join the ECoL Summer School.